socrata/python-101/lessons/0-install-python.md

 because this is code, you will want a mono-spaced (typewriter style) font, so that all of your code lines up evenly.

+### Experiment ###
+Try some things.
+Some simple stuff you can do is basic math.
+Most mathematical operators work the way you'd expect in Python.

+You can also assign things to variables, if you want to do more complicated math.

+Next time we'll cover doing things more complicated than you can do with a drug store calculator.